 The Company's reporting currency is the United States dollar.
 The functional currency of the parent and each subsidiary is the currency of the country and economic environment in which it is located.
 Assets and liabilities of each legal entity denominated or measured in a currency other than British Pounds are first translated into British pounds and consolidated.
 The consolidated balances are then converted into United States dollars at period-end exchange rates.
 Revenues and expenses are translated into British pounds, then into U.S. dollars at average exchange rates for each reporting period.
-Translation adjustments are reflected as accumulated other comprehensive loss within shareholders' equity.
-Gains and losses on foreign currency transactions are included in the consolidated statements of operations and comprehensive loss.
-The aggregate net foreign exchange gain or loss included in determining net loss was a gain of \$26.4 million and gain of \$0.3 million for the years ended December 31, 2022 and 2021, respectively.
+Translation adjustments are reflected as accumulated other comprehensive loss within stockholders' equity.
+Gains and losses on foreign currency transactions are included in the consolidated statements of operations and comprehensive loss in the general and administrative expenses.
+The aggregate net foreign exchange gain or loss included in determining net loss was a loss of \$7.6 million and gain of \$26.4 million for the years ended December 31, 2023 and 2022, respectively.